 I don't think anybody wants them to die prematurely.
 Please, we should at least learn how to do it should we finally learn that it is necessary.
 Should I live that long and find a way to afford it, this I will do, right here.
 This is the Wildergarten.
-My hope is that you will grow one too.
+My hope is that in reading this, you will come to wish to grow one of your own.

 For 70 years, until the construction of State Highway 17, Mr. McKiernan's road was an important transportation route from the town of Los Gatos over the mountains to Scotts Valley.
 Every horse, ox, wagon, and work crew passing through deposited their contributions of seed from the valleys below, native or not.
-Meanwhile, Mr. Martin's Glenwood resort needed food Mr. Fenn was only too happy to grow and sell.
-Ed terraced this hillside with a tractor and planted apple trees.
-Either he, or the resort blew in a road over the ridge to the west with which to haul said apples and grapes to Glenwood alongside Bean Creek.
+Meanwhile, Mr. Martin's dream of a Glenwood resort deep in an isolated valley needed supplies with which to build it and bring in customers.
+The resort blew in a road up to the ridge to the west with which to haul said supplies to Glenwood.
+In the 1920s Edward Fenn purchased a tract along Mr. McKiernan's road astride the junction of the road from Glenwood.
+Ed terraced this hillside with a tractor and planted apples he was only too happy to sell to Charlie Martin.
 We will discuss Fenn's road in more detail later in this picture book.
 Today, much of it is an impassable ditch.